lethal-guitar/RigelEngine/README.md

 ## Current state

-RigelEngine fully supports the shareware version of the original game.
+Some minor visual effects are still missing, and demo playback isn't implemented yet.
-Support for the registered version is almost finished, but the AI for the boss enemy in episode 2 isn't implemented yet.
+Aside from that, RigelEngine is fairly complete.

-In addition, the levels from the registered version haven't been thoroughly tested yet, so there might be bugs.
+All 4 episodes of the game (shareware and registered version) are fully supported, including all gameplay features.

-The only other major feature that's still missing is demo playback.
+Note however, that at this point, episode 1 has been tested much more thoroughly than episodes 2 to 4, so there might be undiscovered bugs which only occur in the registered version's episodes.

 Plus, it would be nice to make launching the game easier in the future by having a UI for selecting the path to the game files, and possibly even downloading the Shareware files automatically.